 - You bring unauthorized materials into a testing area and fail to or refuse to remove them when instructed to do so.

-- You fail to or refuse to comply with admonitions from a faculty member or authorized proctor to cease any activity, which might aid other students in cheating.
+- You fail or refuse to comply with admonitions from a faculty member, or authorized proctor to cease any activity, which might aid other students in cheating.

 The above has been adapted from, and credit is given to: Millward, Handbook for Writers, pp. 354-355.